 3.6.
 Language Barrier

 This is crucial because you need to communicate the treatment, possible options, and paperwork, to name but a few.
-Most physicians in Hanoi and Ho Chi Minh city have passed training programs from dental schools overseas so they can speak English well and explain to you the treatment step by step.
+Most dentists in Hanoi and dentists in Ho Chi Minh city have passed training programs from dental schools overseas so they can speak English well and explain to you the treatment step by step.
 Not only physicians but also staff members at the clinics can fluently comprehend and speak English.

 To make sure there is no language barrier between the clinic staff and you, ask the clinic or your dental tourism agency whether your dentist and clinic staff can speak English and whether they have a case manager to support you anytime you need.

 Vietnam is full of surprises and is one of Southeast Asia’s most underrated destinations.
 If you’re having trouble deciding which place you need to visit in Vietnam for your dental vacation, take a look at our suggested choices for destinations:

 Ha Long Bay

 The famous with thousands of limestone islands eroded into jagged pinnacles by wind and water action over millennia.
 This is the main cruising territory with the scenery of the bay best seen by boat.
 Opt for at least an overnight tour to see Halong Bay’s iconic spellbinding sea views.

 Hoi An’s old town quarter is a joy to explore, well-preserved merchant houses from the 15th century–when the town was the major meeting point for Japanese and Chinese merchants flocking the place for the local silks.
 Plenty of old merchant houses have been opened to the public so you can get a taste of these any time convenient to you.
 With well-preserved facades and intriguing architecture, Hoi An is the most atmospheric town in Vietnam.